catberry/catberry/docs/modules.md

 All placeholder links could appear dynamically using data from template data context, it will be processed correctly and recursively with anti-infinity loop protection.

 ###Handle
-handle(string, callback(Error)) - event name and callback for external error handling.
+handle(string, callback(Error, Function)) - event name and callback for external error handling.

 **Warning**: This method is executed only in browser and you safe to use any browser specified objects like "window".